mozillach/gh-projects-content-queue/docs/configuration.md

 #### timezone

-Integer offset from UTC the tool should treat dates in issues as. `region` is recommended for localized times.
+Integer offset from UTC for dates in issues. `region` is recommended for localized times.

 #### region

-String to descripte the region the tool should treat dates in issues as being in.
+String to describe the region for dates in issues.
 For example "Europe/Zurich" will use Swiss local time.
 This replaces `timezone`.

 ## Example